aydin-turan-ozbay/Lost-and-Found-Information-System/ARCHITECTURE.md

 - **`/database` (Data Layer):** `schema.sql` containing table structures and initial seeds.
 - **`/docs`:** Documentation layer containing flowcharts and use cases.

 ### 7.3.
 Collaboration and Version Control

-Through the use of GitHub:

-- Every development is recorded with commit messages.
-- The decoupled structure of Frontend and Backend layers allows independent development.
-*   **Languages:** PHP 8.x, HTML5, CSS3, Modern JavaScript (ES6+).
-*   **Database:** MySQL.
-*   **Development Tools:** VS Code, Apache (XAMPP).
-*   **Version Control:** GitHub.The entire development process is managed via GitHub to ensure code security and team synchronization.

-### 7.2.
-File Organization and System Architecture

-The project is structured in a layered folder hierarchy to facilitate team synchronization during development and make system maintenance sustainable.

-**Root Directory Components:**
-* **/docs:** The documentation layer containing the project's theoretical infrastructure, flowcharts, and use cases (diagrams).
-* **ARCHITECTURE.md & README.md:** Main guides prepared for developers, containing the technical architecture and installation steps of the project.
-* **.gitignore & .gitattributes:** Ensure the proper operation of the Git version control system and prevent the storage of unnecessary files (e.g., IDE configurations).

----

-#### Detailed Analysis of src/ (Application Source Code)

-All dynamic and static components of the application are gathered under the **src** directory.
-The functions of its subfolders are detailed below:

-1.  **/assets (Static Resources and Design):** Manages the visual appearance and client-side interactions of the application.
-    * **/css:** Contains the style files defining the visual identity. `style.css` manages the general design, while `profile.css` and `report_item.css` handle page-specific UI adjustments.
-    * **/js:** Houses the JavaScript engines providing user interactions (form controls, dynamic listings, etc.).
-    * **/images:** The area where the system logo and item photos uploaded by users are securely stored.

-2.  **/frontend (Presentation Layer - HTML):** Forms the skeleton of the pages the user interacts with directly via the browser.
-It manages secure access and registration through the `main`, `login`, and `register` pages; centralizes listing tracking via `dashboard.html`; and triggers the cross-matching algorithm via data entry on the `report_item.html` form.

-3.  **/backend (Business Logic Layer - PHP):** The layer acting as the "brain," executing all server-side logical processes.
-    * `db_config.php`: Establishes a secure connection bridge to the database.
-    * `login.php` & `register.php`: Manages authentication, secure encryption, and **OTP (One-Time Password)** services.
-    * `report_item.php`: The most critical component; records new listings and triggers the cross-matching algorithm to check lost/found matches.
-    * `logout.php`: Securely terminates session information.

-4.  **/database (Data Layer):**
-    * `schema.sql`: The skeleton of the database.
-Contains all SQL commands including table structures, relationships (Foreign Keys), data types, and initial data (seeds).

----

-### 7.3.
-Collaboration and Version Control